cucerdariancatalin/contribution-aws-toolkit-jetbrains/README.md

 ### Services

 #### ![CloudFormation][cloudformation-icon] AWS CloudFormation
-* View events, resources, and outputs for your CloudFormation stacks
+* View events, resources, and outputs for your CloudFormation stacks.
 #### ![CloudWatch Logs][cloudwatch-logs-icon] CloudWatch Logs
-* View and search your CloudWatch log streams
+* View and search your CloudWatch log streams.
 #### ![AWS Lambda][lambda-icon] AWS Lambda

 Many of these features require the [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) to be installed, see the